D4v1dWTF/Jolly-Beats/README.md

 - Username: admin
 - Password: 123456

+- or you can try to make a new account to test

+**Register Steps**
+1. Navigate to the website URL
+2. Click on "Register" button
+3. Enter username, email(no need to enter a real email, just make sure enter the correct format like: test@test.com) and password
+4. Click "Submit" button to submit
+5. Enter the username and password on the Login page

 **Sign In Steps:**
 1. Navigate to the website URL
-2. Click on "Login" button in the navigation
+2. Click on "Login" button
 3. Enter username and password
 4. Click "Login" button to submit
-5. After successful login, you will be redirected to the main page with access to all features

 **Logout:**
-- Click on "Logout" button in the navigation bar (shown as "Logout (username)")
+- Click on "Logout" button in the right upper corner (shown as "Logout (username)")
 - Session will be destroyed and you will be redirected to the home page

 ### Use of CRUD Web Pages

 **CREATE:**
 - Songs: Click "Upload New Song" button on My Songs page, fill in title and artist, select music file, then click "Upload Song"
-- Playlists: Click "Create Playlist" button on Playlists page, enter name and description, then click "Create"
+- Playlists: Click "Create Playlist" button on Playlists page, enter name and description, then click "Create".
+To add song in your playlist, go to Home page or World page and there will be a "add to playlist" button.
+Click it and select the playlist you would like to add
 - Forum Posts: On Forum page, enter post content, optionally select a song, then click "Post"

 **READ:**